Pokerole-Software-Development/pokerole-tools/SourceMaterial/README.md

 	* weakness: The >>**NON-RECTANGULAR**<< area to put type weakensses.
 You may have a decent number of them, so I am giving you as much space as I can.
 The shape of the path is (a rectangle covering the area) - (the rectangle of the 'weakness' text)
 	* size: The 'mon's size
 	* weight: the 'mon's weight
-	* defences: Area for the 'mon's DEF and S.DEF (in that order)
+	* defenses: Area for the 'mon's DEF and S.DEF (in that order)
 	* movesOverflow: You can place two more colums of moves in here

 The following elements are named so you can add click handlers on them: